 In summary, raisins are a good source of both fiber (soluble and insoluble) and polyphenols.
 Raisins, as part of a diet high in whole and unrefined foods, have a beneficial effect on lipid levels.
 The addition of raisins to the a daily diet has been shown to lower total and LDL cholesterol levels, reduce markers of inflammation, increase plasma antioxidant capacity and lower circulating levels of oxidized LDL, a marker of coronary heart disease risk.
+Because of their high potassium content raisins may contribute to healthy blood pressure.

 Table 12.
 Plasma total cholesterol (TC), LDL cholesterol (LDL-C), HDL cholesterol (HDL-C) and triglycerides (TG) of subjects consuming raisins (RAISIN), increasing walking (WALK) or both (RAISIN + WALK).12